 TMJ is short for Temporomandibular Joint.
 It is a joint which connects your lower jaw to the rest of your face (i.e skull).
 It looks something like this:

-So, next time you are at a dinner party, impress everyone with a little dental anatomy trivia you picked up here today!
+So, next time you are at a dinner party, impress everyone with a little dental anatomy trivia you picked up here at The Dentist at 70 Pitt Street today!